A Tenth Revolution Group Company

 Are Microsoft professionals experiencing pay increases?

-Almost two-thirds (62%) of Microsoft professionals received a salary increase from their current employer in the last year.
+Almost two-thirds (65%) of Microsoft professionals received a salary increase from their current employer in the past year.

-On average, those who received a salary increase from their current employer saw their pay rise by 11%.
+On average, those who received a salary increase from their current employer saw their pay rise 10%.

 Let’s see those pay increases broken down further:

-What reasons did those working for an end user give for experiencing a pay increase?
+Why did end user employees receive a pay increase?

 Greater demand for Microsoft professionals has increased my market value, and my employer wants to keep me 3%